CFRD Released Time

-The Center for Faculty Research and Development seeks to further the mission and goals of Ithaca College by supporting the professional development of its full-time, continuing faculty.
+The Center for Faculty Excellence seeks to further the mission and goals of Ithaca College by supporting the professional development of its full-time, continuing faculty.
 It does this by providing released time for faculty to pursue pedagogical, research (including collaborative student/faculty research), and creative projects; to engage in outreach ("service") activities that engage the faculty member's professional training and talents; and to write grant proposals that will be submitted to external sources for additional funding.
-The Center's role is to support worthwhile endeavors that might otherwise go unfunded.
-Proposals for released time submitted to the Center for Faculty Research and Development must (a) be consistent with the mission and goals of Ithaca College; (b) contribute or have the potential to contribute significantly to the professional development of the faculty member submitting the proposal; and (c) enhance or lead to the enhancement of the intellectual life, scholarly discourse, and/or learning environment of the college.
-Proposals that contribute to the initiatives of IC20/20 will receive priority consideration.
+The role of CFRD funds is to support worthwhile endeavors that might otherwise go unfunded.
+Proposals for released time submitted for a CFRD grant must (a) be consistent with the mission and goals of Ithaca College; (b) contribute or have the potential to contribute significantly to the professional development of the faculty member submitting the proposal; and (c) enhance or lead to the enhancement of the intellectual life, scholarly discourse, and/or learning environment of the college.
+Proposals that contribute to the current initiatives of Ithaca College will receive priority consideration.
 We are also seeking proposals that involve released time for more than one person – for example, interdisciplinary proposals from faculty in two or more departments or schools, departmental projects undertaken by more than one faculty member, and so forth.
 In these cases, please be sure that the amount of released time requested is justified by the nature of the work proposed.

 The Center for Faculty Excellence (CFE) sends out a Request for Proposals for released time as well as a proposal form in the early fall of each academic year.
 Faculty proposals in the areas outlined above (research/creative endeavors; pedagogical projects; outreach/service activity; grant-writing efforts), should be routed through department chairs and deans to the CFE, and should be no more than two single-spaced pages.
 Proposals must clearly explain the project or activity that is being undertaken as well as its purposes and goals and how they are consistent with the Center's objectives.
 They should be written in clear language that is comprehensible by a non-specialist reviewer and should avoid technical or dense professional vocabulary.
+Proposals should clearly link the proposed project with the professional development of the faculty member.
 Projects are limited to three credit/load hours.
 Like other faculty development support programs, proposals will be evaluated competitively on their merits.
 Recipients will be required to submit a report to the CFE at the conclusion of the year.
 Failure to do so may affect future funding.

 Click here to continue with the process for submitting a CFRD proposal.